 The Spinout was effected by way of a court-approved plan of arrangement (the "Arrangement") between the Company and Barsele.
 The Arrangement was subject to applicable regulatory approvals, including the approval of the TSX-V, and the satisfaction of certain closing conditions customary for a transaction of this nature.
-Pursuant to the Arrangement, the Company's Shareholders received one new common share of the Company (a "New Orex Share") and one Barsele Share in exchange for each common share of the Company (an "Orex Share") held by such Orex Shareholders immediately before completion of the Arrangement.
-Under the Arrangement, each outstanding option of the Company to purchase an Orex Share was exchanged for one new option of the Company to purchase a New Orex Share and one option of Barsele to purchase a Barsele Share, with the respective exercise prices of the newly issued options adjusted to reflect the values of Orex and Barsele, respectively, immediately after completion of the Arrangement.
-Also, under the Arrangement, each outstanding warrant of the Company (an "Orex Warrant") to purchase an Orex Share was exchanged for one new warrant of the Company to purchase a New Orex Share and one warrant of Barsele to purchase a Barsele Share, with the exercise prices of the newly issued warrants being equal to the exercise prices of the Orex Warrants for which such warrants were exchanged.
+Pursuant to the Arrangement, the Company's Shareholders received one new common share of the Company (a "New Orex Share") and one Barsele Share in exchange for each common share of the Company (a "New Orex Share") and one Barsele Share in exchange for each common share of the Company (a "New Orex Share") and one Barsele Share in exchange for one new option of share of the Company (an "Orex Share") held by such Orex Shareholders immediately before completion of the Arrangement.
+Under the Arrangement, each outstanding option of the Company to purchase an Orex Share was exchanged for one new option of the Company to purchase a Barsele Share, with the respective exercise prices of the newly issued options adjusted to reflect the values of Orex and Barsele, respectively, immediately after completion of the Arrangement.
+Also, under the Arrangement, each outstanding warrant of the Company (an "Orex Warrant") to purchase an Orex Share was exchanged for one new warrant of the Company to purchase a New Orex Share and one warrant of the Company (an "Orex Warrant") to purchase an Orex Share was exchanged for one new warrant of the Company to purchase a New Orex Share and one warrant of Barsele to purchase a New Orex Share and one warrant of Barsele to purchase a New Orex Share and one warrant of the Company to purchase a New Orex Share and one warrant of Barsele to purchase a Barsele Share, with the exercise prices of the newly issued warrants being equal to the exercise prices of the Orex Warrants for which such warrants were exchanged.